Skip to content

 4. Add the package name to plugins in config as above.

-Private registry: use .npmrc in the app root (e.g. @myorg:registry=…, //…:_authToken=…) and the same pnpm add in CI or your image build; do not commit tokens — use env / CI secrets.
+Private registry: use .npmrc in the app root (e.g. @myorg:registry=…, //…:_authToken=…) and the same pnpm add in CI or your deploy host; do not commit tokens — use env / CI secrets.
 GitHub Packages (and similar) use a scoped registry URL in .npmrc — follow your host’s docs; the app only needs the package installed into node_modules like any other dependency.

 1. Build your plugin (output dist/index.js or a single index.js next to a package.json if you use a subfolder layout from plugin-development.md).